-On January 6, 2021, the Company obtained a waiver from HSBC related to the covenant breaches as of September 30, 2020.
-However, the Company is currently forecasting that it will not meet these covenants at various times in Fiscal 2021 which will require that future waivers be obtained.
-The Company's ability to continue as a going concern, realize its assets and discharge its liabilities in the normal course of business and meet is corporate administrative expenses in Fiscal 2021 is dependent upon management's ability to negotiate waivers or amendments under the Facility, or obtain additional equity financing.
+As consistent with prior quarters, on February 19, 2021, the Company obtained a waiver from HSBC related to the covenant breaches as of December 31, 2020.
+However, the Company is currently forecasting that it may not meet all of these covenants at various times in Fiscal 2021 which will require that future waivers be obtained.
+Even though the Company continues to repay the HSBC Facility in accordance with its terms and conditions and the Vendor currently has no recourse under the subordination agreement, the Company's ability to continue as a going concern, realize its assets and discharge its liabilities in the normal course of business and meet is corporate administrative expenses in Fiscal 2021 is dependent upon management's ability to negotiate waivers or amendments under the Facility, or obtain additional equity financing.
 While the Company is extending its best efforts in this regard, the outcomes of these matters cannot be predicted at this time.
 Should the Company not be successful in obtaining future waivers, the Company would be in default of the Facility and HSBC could request repayment of principal and interest at any time.
-While the Company has a history of requesting and obtaining waivers, no assurances can be provided that the company will be able to continue to obtain waivers and therefore payment may be demanded on the outstanding loan amounts which results in a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern and whether assets will be realized and liabilities extinguished in the normal course of business at the amounts stated on the consolidated financial statements.
+While the Company has a history of requesting and obtaining waivers, no assurances can be provided that the Company will be able to continue to obtain waivers and therefore payment may be demanded on the outstanding loan amounts which results in a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern and whether assets will be realized and liabilities extinguished in the normal course of business at the amounts stated on the consolidated financial statements.

-While the Company believes that based on cash on hand and amounts available under the HSBC operating line, it has sufficient future cash flow to support its operating needs for the near future, without access to remaining funds from the Facility, the Company may not generate sufficient operating cash flows to be able to repay the Acquisition Note, should it become due and payable without refinancing this liability, or though the issuance of additional equity of the Company.
+While the Company believes that based on cash on hand and amounts available under the HSBC operating line, it has sufficient future cash flow to support its operating needs for the near future, without access to remaining funds from the Facility, the Company may not generate sufficient operating cash flows to be able to repay the Acquisition Note, should it become due and payable without refinancing this liability, or through the issuance of additional equity of the Company.
 No assurance can be given that any such refinancing or additional financing will be available, or that it can be obtained on terms favourable to the Company.

-The Company's financial statements do not reflect adjustments that would be necessary if the going concern assumption were not appropriate.
-If the going concern basis was not appropriate for these financial statements, then adjustments to the carrying amounts of the Company's assets, liabilities, revenue and expenses, and balance sheet classifications may be necessary, and these adjustments may be material.
+The Company's unaudited condensed consolidated interim financial statements do not reflect adjustments that would be necessary if the going concern assumption were not appropriate.
+If the going concern basis was not appropriate for these unaudited condensed consolidated interim financial statements, then adjustments to the carrying amounts of the Company's assets, liabilities, revenue and expenses, and balance sheet classifications may be necessary, and these adjustments may be material.